ripienaar/free-for-dev/README.md

   * [wormhol.org](https://www.wormhol.org/) — Straightforward file sharing service.
 Share unlimited files up to 5GB with as many peers as you want.
   * [Wormhole](https://wormhole.app/) - Share files up to 5GB with end-to-end encryption for up to 24hours.
 For files larger than 5 GB, it uses peer-to-peer transfer to send your files directly.
   * [zoom.us](https://zoom.us/) — Secure Video and Web conferencing add-ons available.
 The free plan is limited to 40 minutes.
-  * [shtab.app](https://shtab.app/) - Project management service that makes collaboration in the office remotely transparent with a tracker based on AI.
   * [Zulip](https://zulip.com/) — Real-time chat with a unique email-like threading model.
 The free plan includes 10,000 messages of search history and File storage up to 5 GB. also, it provides a self-hostable open-source version.
   * [robocorp.com](https://robocorp.com) - Open-source stack for powering Automation Ops.
 Try out Cloud features and implement simple automation for free.
 Robot work 240 min/month, 10 Assistant runs, Storage of 100 MB.
   * [Fleep.io](https://fleep.io/) — Fleep an alternative to Slack.
 It has a free plan for small teams with full message history, unlimited 1:1 conversations, 1 group conversation, and 1 GB file storage.